Optimally Guarding 2-Reflex Orthogonal Polyhedra by Reflex Edge Guards: Bounds in terms of

 The two previous lemmas enable us to prove that our upper bound holds at least for double castles.

 \begin{lemma} Any double castle with $r$ reflex edges is guardable by at most

-(open or closed) reflex edge guards. \end{lemma} \begin{proof} Let $\mathcal D$ be a double castle with $r$ reflex edges, made of two castles $\mathcal C_1$ and $\mathcal C_2$ having $2r_1$ and $2r_2$ reflex edges, respectively.
+(open or closed) reflex edge guards. \end{lemma} \begin{proof} Let $\mathcal D$ be a double castle with $r$ reflex edges, made of a castle $\mathcal C_1$ and an upside-down castle $\mathcal C_2$ having $2r_1$ and $2r_2$ reflex edges, respectively.
 Let $e$ be the reflex edge lying on the contact rectangle between the two castles.
 Because $r=2r_1+2r_2+1$, (\ref{eq4:ccc}) can be rewritten as

 We distinguish three cases. \begin{itemize} \item If neither $\mathcal C_1$ nor $\mathcal C_2$ is a prism, by Lemma~\ref{l4:castle} they can be guarded by at most $r_1$ and $r_2$ reflex edge guards, respectively.
-Hence, (\ref{eq4:ccc2}) is satisfied.
+Hence, (\ref{eq4:ccc2}) is matched.

 \item If $\mathcal C_1$ is a prism and $\mathcal C_2$ is not (the symmetric case is analogous), by Lemma~\ref{l4:castle} $\mathcal C_2$ can be guarded by at most $r_2$ reflex edge guards.
 We have two sub-cases. \begin{itemize} \item If $r_1=0$, $\mathcal C_1$ is a cuboid and can be guarded by $e$.
 In total, $r_2+1$ guards are assigned, which matches (\ref{eq4:ccc2}).